ms-jpq/coq_nvim/docs/PERF.md

 # Performance

+There are two parts to `coq.nvim`'s performance:

+Human computer interactions (HCI) and raw execution speed.

+The design of `coq.nvim` puts alot of thought into both.
+In particular, **raw execution speed enables HCI optimizations**.

+---

-## Humans are slow
+## HCI

-Humans are much slower than computers, therefore when we think about performance, we not only need to think about the cost to compute.
+**Humans are much slower than computers**, therefore when we think about performance, we not only need to think about the cost to compute.

-Below a certain threshold, **the cost to humans**, ie. reading and decision time will dominate most human computer interactions.
+Below a certain threshold, **the cost to humans**, ie. reading and decision time will dominate most HCI senarios.

-Therefore `coq.nvim` put a high degree of emphasis on providing not only fast completion times, but also [high quality fuzzy search](https://github.com/ms-jpq/coq_nvim/tree/coq/docs/FUZZY.md)

-The fuzzy algorithms focus on **tolerance for typographical errors**, because humans are also error prone.
+### Ranking

+**humans read slow**

+`coq.nvim` uses a two stage approach for `filtering` and `sorting`.

+- filtering: fast and robust to typos

+- sorting: comprehensive

+In particular, the stages takes cues from data science, and applies `feature scaling`, `ensemble method`, as well as `sigmoid smoothing`.

+### Fuzziness

+**humns typo bad**

+Both stages of `coq.nvim` use algorithms resilient to typical errors of `transposition`, `insertion`, `deletion` and `substitution`.

+### Informativeness

+**humans have low working memory**

+`coq.nvim` is designed to provide as much information to users as possible.

+ie.

+- paths source will preview file content, or directory listings.

+- treesitter source will show two levels of lexical context

+- ctags source will show lexical context, line number, file name, etc

+... et al.

+---

+## Raw execution speed

-## Throughput vs latency
+### Throughput vs latency

 **Perceived performance** has much more to do with responsiveness rather than overall time elapsed.